-A Paying Agency Agreement dated as of June 6, 2001 (as amended by the Deed of Novation dated January 3, 2006 and a First Supplemental Paying Agency Agreement dated December 18, 2007) has been entered between the Manager, the Trustee and BANCO MEDIOLANUM S.A. pursuant to which BANCO MEDIOLANUM S.A. will act as correspondent bank and paying agent in Spain within the limitations established by the CNMV, performing its tasks of receiving payments on behalf of persons resident in Spain who wish to subscribe for the Units, of making payments of the redemption price of Units and of distributions to Unitholders and of keeping at the disposal of Unitholders the documents that the Manager, as manager of the Fund, is obliged to draw up in accordance with current Spanish legislation as well as any notices calling meetings of Unitholders and the texts of any resolutions passed or to be passed thereat.
+A Paying Agency Agreement dated as of May 31, 2001 (as amended by way of a deed of novation dated 3 January, 2006 and as may be further amended from time to time in accordance with the requirements of the Central Bank) has been entered between the Manager, the Trustee and BANCO-MEDIOLANUM S.A. pursuant to which BANCO-MEDIOLANUM S.A. will act as correspondent bank and paying agent in Spain within the limitations established by the CNMV, performing its tasks of receiving payments on behalf of persons resident in Spain who wish to subscribe for the Units, of making payments of the redemption price of Units and of distributions to Unitholders and of keeping at the disposal of Unitholders the documents that the Manager, as manager of the Fund, is obliged to draw up in accordance with current Spanish legislation as well as any notices calling meetings of Unitholders and the texts of any resolutions passed or to be passed thereat.